Feds: Man sold rapper Mac Miller drugs before overdose death

-LOS ANGELES (AP) - A man has been charged with selling counterfeit opioid pills to Mac Miller two days before the rapper died of an overdose.
+LOS ANGELES (AP) - A Los Angeles man was arrested Wednesday on charges that he sold counterfeit opioid pills to Mac Miller two days before the rapper died of an overdose.

-The Drug Enforcement Agency says in a statement that 23-year-old Cameron James Pettit of Los Angeles was arrested Wednesday and is expected to appear in court later in the day.
+Cameron James Pettit, 23, who lives in the Hollywood Hills, is expected to appear in court later Wednesday, federal prosecutors said in a statement.

+The 26-year-old Miller was found dead by his assistant at his San Fernando Valley home on Sept.
+7, 2018.

-A DEA affidavit alleges that Miller asked Pettit for oxycodone and other drugs, but on Sept.
-5 Pettit gave Miller counterfeit oxycodone pills laced with the powerful opioid fentanyl.
+A Drug Enforcement Agency affidavit alleges that Miller asked Pettit for oxycodone and other drugs, but on Sept.
+5, 2018, Pettit gave Miller counterfeit oxycodone pills laced with the powerful opioid fentanyl.

-An autopsy found that the 26-year-old Miller died in his Los Angeles home on Sept.
-7 from a combination of fentanyl, cocaine and alcohol.
+An autopsy found that Miller died from an accidental overdose, via a combination of fentanyl, cocaine and alcohol.

+Authorities found drugs they believe were from Pettit in Miller’s home, and evidence that Miller had crushed and sniffed oxycodone provided by Pettit.

+Pettit has only been charged with providing the drugs, however, and not with having a direct role in Miller’s death.

-The rapper, whose work brought him wide respect in the hip-hop community, was in a two-year relationship with Ariana Grande that ended earlier in 2018.
+The rapper, a Pittsburgh native whose work brought him wide respect in the hip-hop community, was in a two-year relationship with Ariana Grande that ended earlier in 2018.

+He is the latest musician whose death has been linked in recent years to a national wave of opioid abuse and overdoses.
+Prince died in 2016 when he took counterfeit pills laced with fentanyl that looked like a generic version of the painkiller Vicodin.

+Matthew Roberts, guitarist for the band 3 Doors Down, also died of an overdose in 2016, and had fentanyl and hydrocodone in his system.

 Sign up for Daily Newsletters